-- Workforce development and training programs must meet all of the following criteria: - Train participants for jobs and skills that are transferable, and result in high-quality jobs that are reflective of the State's goals and priorities - Result in recognized credentials (e.g., certifications, certificates, degrees, license, other documentation of competency and qualifications) to support long-term, stable employment and career development.
-Programs that provide recipients with more than one type of skill or credential should be prioritized - Focus job training and placement plans on high-quality employment (e.g., local living wages, benefits, opportunities for advancement, geographic accessibility, predictable scheduling, working conditions, job retention) - Recruit trainees from Project Area residents - o Reduce barriers to participation through the training program design and recruitment strategy - Address emerging critical skill issues to increase the capacity of workers and organizations to adapt and compete in a net zero economy - Training programs - Recruitment and outreach - On-the-Job Training, Earn-and-Learn training opportunities - Job placement - · High-quality job creation - Entrepreneurship and incubation programs with high-quality career pathways
+- Workforce development and training programs must meet all of the following criteria: - Train participants for jobs and skills that are transferable, and result in highquality jobs that are reflective of the State's goals and priorities - Result in recognized credentials (e.g., certifications, certificates, degrees, license, other documentation of competency and qualifications) to support long-term, stable employment and career development.
+Programs that provide recipients with more than one type of skill or credential should be prioritized.
+Programs that lead to industry-recognized credentials should also be prioritized.
+According to the Association for Career and Technical Education (ACTE)50, industry-recognized credentials are: - "Sought or accepted by employers within the industry or sector involved as a recognized, preferred, or required credential for recruitment, screening, hiring, retention or advancement purposes; and, - Where appropriate, is endorsed by a nationally recognized trade association or organization representing a significant part of the industry or sector" - Focus job training and placement plans on high-quality employment (e.g., local living wages, benefits, opportunities for advancement, geographic accessibility, predictable scheduling, working conditions, job retention) - Recruit and serve Project Area residents.
+Workforce development programs can be located outside of the Project Area but must serve Project Area residents and businesses. - Reduce barriers to participation through the training program design and recruitment strategy, including through the provision of wraparound services (e.g., case management, childcare support, transportation vouchers, purchase of work-related equipment) - Address emerging critical skill issues to increase the capacity of workers and organizations to adapt and compete in a clean energy economy - Training programs - Recruitment and outreach